cryptmount - a utility for accessing encrypted filesystems

 and a devmapper target before the filesystem could be accessed.

-cryptmount was written to make it as easy for ordinary users
+cryptmount was created to make it as easy for ordinary users

 to access encrypted filesystems on-demand

-using the newer devmapper mechansism as it was to use the older,
+using the modern devmapper mechansism as it was to use the older,

 now deprecated, cryptoloop methods.